AutoResearch/autora/docs/search_space.md

 # Example

 How we search the search space is determined by the priors.
-The following example sets up the BMS Regressor with priors over psychology wiki equations.
-This will optimize the model to search for equations most prevalent in the psychology.
+The following example sets up the BMS Regressor with priors over equations found in Wikipedia pages that are tagged with the psychology category.
+This will optimize the model to search for equations most prevalent in the field of psychology.

 ```python
 from autora.skl.bms import BMSRegressor